 - Reluctance to eat

 The main causes of gingivitis in dogs are poor diet and a lack of oral hygiene, though certain dogs who have crowded teeth–such as toy breeds–and dogs who groom themselves are at greater risk for gum disease.

 When a dog’s teeth and gums are not properly cared for, food particles and bacteria build up in crevices between the teeth and gums, causing inflammation and irritation.
 As the bacteria grow in number, they stick to the teeth and form plaque, which calcifies and becomes tartar.
 The more this happens, the more the gums are pushed away from the teeth, exposing pockets where more food and bacteria get caught.
 Without proper cleaning, this will lead to periodontal disease and a loss of teeth.

 Treatments For Gingivitis In Dogs

 Treatment for gingivitis in dogs starts with a professional teeth cleaning where tartar deposits are removed and the teeth are polished.
 This will help prevent bacteria from clinging to the teeth in the future.
-Dogs that have a professional teeth cleaning are placed under anesthesia.
+Dogs who have a professional teeth cleaning usually go under anesthesia for the process.
 In severe cases of gingivitis, part of the gum tissue may be removed.
 If there is a bacterial infection, an antibiotic may be prescribed.

 Your veterinarian or dental specialist will likely advise you on home treatment to prevent further gum disease.
-This will likely include regular teeth brushing and rinses.
+This will include regular teeth brushing and rinses.
 Your vet may prescribe special toothpaste, gels, or formulas depending on your dog’s specific condition.
-Chew treats and toys are also helpful in removing plaque from teeth.
+Chew treats and toys also help remove plaque from teeth.
 You should take care of your dog’s teeth just as you do for your own teeth to prevent gum disease.